 Will you follow Jesus as he calls us to be peacemakers today?

-The coursework in this emphasis begins with a solid base in the introductory level Christian ethics course (ET501), which outfits the student with a holistic theological vision for approaching Christian ethics and a set of tools for analyzing and comparing diverse methods in Christian ethics.
-“Biblical and Practical Peacemaking” then guides the student into the peacemaking segment of such a holistic Christian ethic, with a special view to understanding the biblical and theological paradigm of just peacemaking as distinguished from just war and pacifism.
+The coursework in this emphasis begins by setting a solid base in the introductory Christian ethics course (ET501), which outfits the student with a holistic theological vision for approaching Christian ethics and a set of tools for analyzing and comparing diverse methods in Christian ethics.
+“Biblical and Practical Peacemaking” then leads into the peacemaking segment of such a holistic Christian ethic, with a special view to understanding the theological, biblical, and ethical basis of the just peacemaking paradigm, as distinguished from just war and pacifism.

 - ET501 Christian Ethics